Email listener

 Trigger budibase automations when an email hits your folder/inbox

-The Email trigger lets your automation start whenever a new email arrives in a mailbox or folder you specify.
+The Email Received automation triggers whenever a new email arrives in a mailbox that you've connected to.
 It connects to your IMAP server (Gmail, Outlook, or any IMAP-compatible provider), checks for new messages on a short polling interval, and fires when an email matches your conditions.
-When it runs, the trigger exposes the message’s subject, sender, recipients, date, plain-text and HTML body, and any attachments so you can use them in later steps.
+When it runs, the trigger exposes the message’s subject, sender, recipients, date, plain-text, and HTML body so you can use them in later steps.

 Setup

-To configure the trigger, open your app in Builder and go to Automations.
-Add a trigger and choose Email (IMAP).
-In the setup form, enter your IMAP host and port, enable SSL/TLS, and provide the mailbox username and password
+To configure the trigger, create a new Email received type automation.
+Click on the initial step and enter your IMAP host and port, enable SSL/TLS, and provide the mailbox username and password

-The Email (IMAP) trigger listens to the mailbox you set up in Settings → Email → IMAP.
-When a new email arrives, Budibase detects it, converts the message into a payload (subject, from/to, date, body text/HTML, attachments), and starts your automation.
+The Email received trigger listens to the mailbox you set up within the initial step of the automation.
+When a new email arrives, Budibase detects it, converts the message into a payload (subject, from/to, date, body text/HTML), and starts your automation.
 You can then map those fields in downstream steps (e.g., create a record with From/To/Body).
-Budibase tracks each email’s UID, so the same message won’t trigger twice
+Budibase tracks each email’s UID, so the same message won’t trigger twice.

 Example

-When an email is received, it will trigger the create row action which we have set up to populate our table 'emailz' based on three fields, body, from and subject.
+When an email is received, it triggers the create row action, which we have set up to populate our 'emailz' table based on three fields: body, from, and subject.
 These have been selected from the Email's trigger outputs